Written byConnie Yang

 You can click Utilities > Startup Security Utility to set up the security protocols for your Mac.
-That is the utility you will rely on if you need to set a firware password on Mac, allow Mac to boot from external USB installer, or enable system extensions on M1 Mac.
+That is the utility you will rely on if you need to set a firmware password on Mac, allow Mac to boot from an external USB installer, or enable system extensions on M1 Mac.

 This is the Apple Silicon Mac version of Target disk Mode.
 You can access it from Utilities > Share Disk on M1 Mac to share your disk with another Mac for file transferring.

-If you have made any changes, repairs, reinstallation or erasures in Recovery, they will take effect during the rebooting.
+If you have made any changes, repairs, reinstallation, or erasures in Recovery, they will take effect during the rebooting.
 If you just boot your Mac in Recovery and nothing is performed, your Mac will stay unchanged and reboot to the normal login screen or desktop.

-To solve the Mac Recovery Mode not working issue, you can try to use Command + Option + R key combination to start your Mac on Intel Mac, or start your M1 Mac into Fallback Recovery OS, the second copy of macOS Recovery.
+To solve the Mac Recovery Mode not working issue, connect your Intel-based Mac to the Internet.
+And try to hit down the Command + Option + R key combination and the power button to start your Mac in Internet Recovery.

-FAQ about Mac Recovery Mode
+FAQ about Recovery Mode Mac

 No, starting your Mac in Recovery Mode won't delete anything.
 Recovery Mode is just a special boot mode on your Mac to help you fix OS-related issues if necessary.
 It won't erase your data stored on Mac.